Chaos Rings Omega

 Chaos Rings Omega (ケイオスリングス オメガ, Keiosu Ringusu Omega) is a role-playing video game for iOS, Android, and PlayStation Vita developed by Media.Vision and published by Square Enix.
 Chaos Rings Ω was available on the App Store on May 19, 2011.
-Effective May 31, 2016, Square Enix ended distribution of this title on the AppStore and Google Play, where it is no longer available for download now except for on Amazon App Store.
+Effective May 31, 2016, Square Enix ended distribution of this title on the AppStore and Google Play, where it is no longer available for download now except for on Amazon App Store [when?].
 It is the prequel to Chaos Rings.

 Plot

 The story this time still takes place on the Ark Arena, but 10,000 years before the events of the first game.
 The game follows the protagonist Vieg who is partnered with his pregnant wife Vahti.
 Along with them are Vahti's parents Olgar and Rachel, Ayuta and Kushina, as well as Cyllis and Yorath.
 The Agent tells them the same set up that was in the original Chaos Rings and Vieg challenges him.
 Olgar joins up and they try to take on the Agent and lose badly.
 The Agent calls the Executioner and then Vahti and Rachel step in to help out.
 The Agent relents, saying that he can't afford to lose so many of them so soon and calls off the Executioner.

 Vahti goes into labor shortly after and Rachel helps.
 Vieg and Olgar team up and find the first two rings.
 At that point, the Agent tells them the first matches will be Ayuta/Kushina vs Cyllis/Yorath and Olgar/Rachel vs Vieg/Vahti.
 Vieg and Olgar protest that Vahti is in labor and ask that the first match be held off until Vieg's child is born.
 The Agent agrees, saying that their offspring is important.
 Everyone chips in to help and Vahti soon gives birth to a baby boy, Ohm.
 The Agent then tells everyone it's time for the matches.
 Rachel stays to help Vahti recover, but everyone else leaves.
 Olgar tells Vieg he has a plan, but it's a long shot.
 Upon getting to the arena, Olgar tells Vieg that his plan is for them to fight to the death and see which is stronger.

 Vieg reluctantly defeats Olgar, however when the Executioner shows up to finish the job, Olgar attacks.
 Olgar's plan was to lure out the Executioner since it is weaker than the Agent and take it on separately.
 Vieg joins up and they finish off the Executioner.

 Meanwhile, Kushina has been killed by Cyllis and Yorath.
 Ayuta is sobbing over her and Cyllis reveals that her target is Theia, Ayuta's original partner.
 She and Yorath butcher Ayuta to death offscreen.